vinothkumar6692/WalmartCodingChallenge/README.md

 $ sudo /usr/local/mysql/support-files/mysql.server start
 ```

-NOTE: The application is configured to use MySQL's default user id "root", Local IP, Port and there is no password required.
+NOTE: The application is configured to use MySQL's default settings
+user id: "root"
+password:(no password by default)
+Local IP: localhost
+Port:3306
 If you have configured a different user ID, password, Local IP/port - Make the corresponding change in the applicationContext.xml file

 The applicationContext.xml is available in the src/main/java folder.